 I’ve been asked this question multiple times by different clients and readers of this blog over the past month and thought that you might have the same question too.

 My longer answer is that you should match your problem solving process with the level of complexity of the problem at hand.

 In this post, I share three different problem solving tools and approaches I’ve used in different organizations based on the level of complexity of the problem:

-- Problem solving A3 for complex problems
+- A3 problem-solving framework and process for complex problems (often cross-functional)

 Click here to get a copy of the the four-box problem solving tool described in more detail below!

-All three tools and processes support the basic problem solving Plan-Do-Check-Act cycle and serve the dual purposes of: 1) solving problems and 2) developing problem solving capability in others.
+All three tools and processes support the basic problem solving Plan-Do-Check-Act (PDCA) cycle and serve the dual purposes of: 1) solving problems and 2) developing problem solving capability in others.